Washington voter registration guide

 Washington voter registration deadlines

-- Online: 8 days before Election Day
+- Register to vote (by mail): Received 8 days before Election Day

 Washington voter registration rules

 - be a citizen of the United States

 - be 18 years old by Election Day

 - be a legal resident of Washington State, your county, and precinct for 30 days immediately preceding Election Day

 - not be incarcerated or on community supervision for a felony.

 - You can register to vote online if you have a Washington driver's license, driver's permit, or state-issued photo ID card.

 - Visit the Washington online voter registration tool.